Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 Amnesty: Students are encouraged to come forward and report violations of the law and/or student code of conduct notwithstanding their choice to consume alcohol or drugs.
 Information reported by a student during the conduct process concerning their consumption of drugs or alcohol will not be voluntarily reported to law enforcement; nor will information that the individual provides be used against the individual for purposes of conduct violations.
 Nevertheless, these students may be required to meet with staff members regarding the incident and may be required to participate in appropriate educational program(s).
 The required participation in an educational program under this amnesty procedure will not be considered a sanction.
 Nothing in this amnesty procedure shall prevent an EGSC staff member who is otherwise obligated by law (the Clery Act) to report information or statistical data as required.

-Associate Vice President for Conduct and Title IX (AVP): the employee authorized to oversee the Student Code of Conduct and Title IX processes, including receiving reports, conducting the initial case assessment, assigning cases to investigators, hearing officers, and hearing panels, and sending notices and information to the parties.
+Title IX Coordinator: the employee authorized to oversee the Student Code of Conduct and Title IX processes, including receiving reports, conducting the initial case assessment, assigning cases to investigators, hearing officers, and hearing panels, and sending notices and information to the parties.

 Complainant: an individual who is alleged to have experienced conduct that violates the Student Code of Conduct.